Living with the Land: Ride experience

-The dark-ride portion of the attraction opens with a scene of a deciduous forest in the middle of a thunderstorm, illustrating how the forces that shape the land can appear destructive to us.
+The dark-ride portion of this attraction opens with a scene of a deciduous forest in the middle of a thunderstorm.
+This illustrates how the forces that shape the land can appear destructive to us.
 The boat then sails through artificial biomes representing a tropical rainforest, a desert and the American prairie.
 Some of the Audio-Animatronic figures in this section were originally created for the never-built Magic Kingdom attraction, Western River Expedition.
 The biomes feature sound and lighting effects, in addition to heat, wind and mist, to simulate real conditions.
 The boats float through a small theater that illustrates the relationship between humans and the environment, and the ways that we have been modifying the land to better serve our purposes.

 The second part of the attraction takes place in The Land's "Living Laboratory", which showcases ideas about the future of agriculture.
 All of the plants in this section are grown through various methods of hydroponics.
 Plants are grown in sand, perlite, coconut coir and rockwool.

 There are five distinct areas of the "living laboratory", which are: